|Course provider:||Open Universities Australia (University)|

 Want more information about financial and student support?
 Fill out the enquiry form to the right and a study consultant will contact you with the details you need.

-Studying a Bachelor of Education (Early Childhood Education) degree will give you the necessary preparation to carve a successful career in early childhood education.
+Studying a Bachelor of Education (Early Childhood) degree will give you the necessary preparation to carve a successful career in early childhood education.
 You will be equipped with the knowledge as well as the hands-on training to be able to work in early learning centres or schools.

 Want more information about the career benefits of this course?
 Fill out the enquiry form to the right and a study consultant will contact you with the details you need.